codebytere/electron-font-manager/README.md

 $ npm i electron-font-manager
 ```

-This native Node.js module allows you to manipulate fonts on macoS.
+This native Node.js module allows you to manipulate fonts on macOS.

+*Here there be (some) dragons - this is a work in progress.
+Please try out with caution.*

 ## API